particle-iot/workshop-mesh-spectra/content/docs/ch3.md

 When this handler is called, it will fire a multicast event to the entire Mesh network.
 If one or more devices on the network are listening for this event, they'll receive it and respond accordingly.

 3. Let's flash this firmware to your gateway.
-First, click on the crosshairs icon in the left side of Build to open your devices list.
+First, click on the crosshairs icon in the left side of the Web IDE to open your devices list.

 ![](./images/03/devices.png)